 Tourism is a fast-growing and important part of the economy and now the country's main source of foreign income.
 Rwanda along with Uganda is one of the only two countries in which tourist can visit the endangered mountain gorillas.
 Gorilla tracking permit prices are high in order to keep numbers down and to pay back into the community this important income stream.

 Rwanda has three National Parks; Volcanoes, Akagera and Nyungwe.
 The naturally occurring rainforest is now mostly restricted to the three parks as the rest of the country is mainly agricultural land.
 Nyungwe, the largest remaining tract of forest, contains 200 species of tree as well as important rare species of flowers and plants.
 The Volcanoes National Park is mostly bamboo woods and moorland, with small areas of forest.
-Akagera is different in that is mainly savannah like the countries to the east such as Kenya and Tanzania.
+Akagera is Central Africa's largest protected wetland and comprises savannah, more similar to the classic parks of East Africa.

 Rwanda is also home to the impressive Virunga volcano range which includes the highest peak of Mount Karisimbi at 14,787 feet.
 The other mountains are found in the centre and western parts of Rwanda and they form part of the Great East Africa Rift which leads down through Kenya and Tanzania.